 But I was angry, and very much wanted to approach the cabbie, idling there at a red light, in ill disposition.
 I was also with my son.
-And more, I am a 6-foot-4 black dude who tries to avoid the police.
+And more, I am a six-foot-four black dude who tries to avoid the police.
 I think, 15 years ago, with nothing to lose, I would have made a different decision, if only because the culture of my young years made a virtue of meeting disrespect with aggression.
 This culture was not wrong—the price of ignoring disrespect, in the old town, was more disrespect.
 The culture was a collection of the best practices for making our socially engineered inner cities habitable.
 I now live in a different environment.
 I now have different practices.

 Last week, Paul Ryan went on the radio to address the lack of virtue prevalent among men who grew up like me, my father, my brothers, my best friends, and a large number of my people:

 We have got this tailspin of culture, in our inner cities in particular, of men not working and just generations of men not even thinking about working or learning the value and the culture of work, and so there is a real culture problem here that has to be dealt with.